BayanGroup/nutch-custom-search/README.md

 date-time | converts a string in the yyyy-MM-dd'T'HH:mm:ss format to a date date | converts a string in the dd/MM/yyyy format to a date

+### Fields

+There are three implict fields that you might use them without needing to be defined:

+1. url: the url of current document.
+This is mandantory and defaults to the matched resource url.
+2. title: the title of current document.
+If not specified, the url will be used as the title.
+3. content: the html content of this document which can be used by nutch plugins.

+For each field, you can set its "multi" attribute to true which enables multiple values to be defined for this field.

 ### Documents

 Each document may specifiy an outlinks section that tells extractor how outlinks should be extracted from the current content.
 Here are three samples: